 There is so much more to it than that at the NFL level.
 What is their footwork?
 Are they able to speed up or slow down based on the defense?
 When working an outside release, do they dip their inside shoulder to get past a defender?
 All of these things go into a successful WR at the next level.

 It’s not just 40-time and how good you look in your underwear.
-For me, DeVonta Smith checks every box and is the highest valued WR for me in the 2021 dynasty class.
-Now, we wait to see the landing spot.
+Smith checks every box and is the second-highest valued fantasy WR for me in the 2021 dynasty rookie class.

 Want more fantasy football analysis and news?